RayBenefield/Forge-Dev-Kit/prefabs/round-manager.hs.md

 # Round Manager

 Manages all round tracking including a relative round based on spawn order.
+Set the **Spawn Order** on this object to determine when the relative round cycles.
+For example, if the **Spawn Order** is to 3, the **Current-Round** will be set to 0 -> 1 -> 2 -> 0 -> 1... etc.

 ## Configuration